 Growing up as a woman in modern-day America, it was almost ingrained in my psyche that women should not be subjected to man’s dominance.
 Although the dance roles of leader and follower reminded me of this, I quickly came to enjoy the complimentary roles in salsa dancing.
 When I consider how God desires to lead us, I think many of us (both men and women) have mistakenly equated leading with dominance, to our own detriment.

-In ballroom dancing, the main purpose of the man is to empower the woman to express beauty, elegance, and grace through dance, hoping to wow their audiences.
-The man’s primary role is to continuously survey their surroundings, determine their course, and confidently guide the woman by gently pressing his hand against her back.
-When this occurs, the woman, who cannot see where the man is taking her, is freed from fear that they are in danger of colliding and instead, yields herself to the enchanting beauty of the music.
+In ballroom dancing, the main purpose of the man is to empower the woman to express beauty, elegance, and grace.
+Through dancing, they aim to wow their audiences.
+The man’s primary role is to continuously survey their surroundings, determine their course, and confidently guide the woman.
+He does this by gently pressing his hand against her back.
+The woman cannot see where the man is taking her.
+It is the man’s guiding hand that frees her from the fear of colliding.
+Free from anticipating danger, the woman can yield herself to the enchanting beauty of the music.

 I will never forget one particular dance partner.
 He repeatedly failed to keep his hand strong and purposeful on my back.
-As a result, I found myself continuously looking over my shoulder in fear we might crash.
+I found myself continuously looking over my shoulder in fear we might crash.
 Why?
-Because I could not trust a guide whose presence and confidence was lacking; it felt like I was dancing blind.
-But when I was paired with a man who confidently took the lead, careful to guide and protect my steps, I felt safe and secure in his arms, finally free to enjoy the dance.
+Because I could not trust a guide whose presence and confidence was lacking.
+It felt like I was dancing blind.
+But when I was paired with a man who confidently took the lead, careful to guide and protect my steps, I felt safe and secure in his arms.
+Finally, I was free to enjoy the dance.

-Likewise, God desires to lead us, not in order to exercise dominance over us, but rather to free us to express the dignity and grace He intended for us from the beginning.
-In turn, because we are made in God’s own image, when we yield ourselves to His loving lead, embracing our God-given roles, we more accurately reflect His beauty and grace back onto a fearful, lost, and colliding world.
+Likewise, God desires to lead us.
+He does this not in order to exercise dominance over us, but to free us to express the dignity and grace He intended for us from the beginning.
+In turn, when we yield ourselves to His loving lead, embracing our God-given roles, we more accurately reflect His beauty and grace back onto a fearful, lost, and colliding world.